diogo4256/mlops_group_17/reports/README.md

 >
 > Answer:

-The total code coverage of our project stands at 65%, including all our source code except the init files.
+The total code coverage of our project stands at 65%, including all our source code but omitting the init files.
 While this percentage indicates a substantial coverage, the remaining 35% highlights potential untested paths that demand thorough exploration.
+The files that we covered concerned the train_model.py and make_dataset.py scritps.
 Achieving 100% code coverage is valuable, but it doesn't assure absolute error-free code.
 Complete coverage ensures that every line is executed under specific conditions, yet it may not cover all scenarios, edge cases, or intricate interactions between components.
 Furthermore, maintaining a balance between coverage and thoughtful testing strategies is essential for robust code quality.

 ### Question 9